 I. Introduction

-Background of RCTC1
+Background of RCTC

 Purposes of this Plan

-Title VI and Federal Authority2
+Title VI and Federal Authority 2

-Language Assistance Goals 2
+Language Assistance Goals

 II.
-Four Factor Analysis
+Four Factor Analysis 3

-Factor One: The number or proportion of LEP persons eligible to be served or likely to be encountered
+Factor One: The number or proportion of LEP persons eligible to be served or likely to be encou

-Factor Two: The frequency with which LEP persons come into contact with the program6
+Factor Two: The frequency with which LEP persons come into contact with the program 7

-Factor Three: The nature and importance of the program, activity, or service to people's lives6
+Factor Three: The nature and importance of the program, activity, or service to people's lives 7

-Factor Four: The resources available to the recipient for LEP outreach
+Factor Four: The resources available to the recipient for LEP outreach 8

-Discussion of Results
+Discussion of Results 8

 III.
-Implementation Plan
+Implementation Plan c

-Language Service Provision
+Language Service Provision c

 Staff Training

 IV.
 Monitoring, Evaluating, and Updating the LAP

+iv.
+Monitoring, Evaluating, and Opaating the Lat 10

-V. Contact information10
+V. Contact information 11